 Create and Configure SQS Queues

-Configure a standard queue with delivery and retention settings
+Configure a standard queue with message handling

 import * as pulumi from "@pulumi/pulumi";